ForTIFAI: Fending Off Recursive Training Induced Failure for AI Model Collapse: Abstract

 \section{Abstract}

-{The increasing reliance on generative AI models has accelerated the generation rate of synthetic data, with some projections suggesting that most available new data for training could be machine-generated by 2030 \cite{gartner2022synthetic}.
+The increasing reliance on generative AI models is rapidly increasing the volume of synthetic data, with some projections suggesting that most available new data for training could be machine-generated by 2030 \cite{gartner2022synthetic}.
 This shift to a mainly synthetic content presents a critical challenge: repeated training in synthetic data leads to a phenomenon known as model collapse, where model performance degrades over generations of training, eventually rendering the models ineffective.
-Although prior studies have explored the causes and detection of model collapse, existing mitigation strategies remain limited.

-In this paper, we identify model overconfidence in their self-generated data as a key driver of collapse.
-Building on this observation, we propose a confidence-aware loss function that downweights high-confidence predictions during training.
-We introduce a novel loss function we call Truncated Cross Entropy (TCE).
-We demonstrate that TCE significantly delays model collapse in recursive training.

-We provide a model-agnostic framework that links the loss function design to model collapse mitigation and validate our approach both theoretically and empirically, showing that it can extend the model's fidelity interval before collapse by more than $2.3\times$.
-Finally, we show that our method generalizes across modalities.
-These findings suggest that the design of loss functions provides a simple yet powerful tool for preserving the quality of generative models in the era of increasing synthetic data.}
+While the causes of model collapse are increasingly understood, effective mitigation strategies remain scarce.
+We address this challenge by leveraging a key insight: auto-regressive models tend to generate text sequences to which they assign high confidence (i.e., high log-likelihood).
+Based on this observation, we introduce the Truncated-Cross-Entropy (TCE) loss function.
+TCE mitigates collapse by selectively ignoring high-confidence tokens during training, effectively filtering out likely machine-generated artifacts from the learning process.
+Our experiments demonstrate that models trained with TCE not only learn effectively but also exhibit significantly increased resilience, tolerating over 2.3× more synthetic data before the onset of collapse.
+In addition, we provide an open-source benchmark for collapse dynamics in mixed-data settings.
+Our results demonstrate that confidence-aware training objectives can substantially delay collapse onset, offering a practical and generalizable tool for model robustness under synthetic-data exposure.